mapbox/mapbox-gl-native/README.md

 For Linux, set the environment variable `MAPBOX_ACCESS_TOKEN` to your token.

-For Android, open the class MapFragment and look for the line with `mMap.setAccessToken("access key goes here");`.
+For Android, open the class MapFragment and look for the line with `mMap.setAccessToken("access token goes here");`.

 # Style